-CORVALLIS - Oregon State University's will host its 24th annual gerontology conference April 18-19 at the CH2M-HILL Alumni Center on campus.
+CORVALLIS - Oregon State University will host its 26th annual Gerontology Conference, "New Collaborations," April 16-17 at the CH2M-HILL Alumni Center.